 A practical reading of the subject through artists, movements and periods already linked across the site.

-Haute Couture is useful on Expo Paris because it groups exhibitions that approach the same question from different media, venues and periods.
-0 linked exhibitions already give this page a concrete editorial role in the English navigation.
+Haute couture is useful on Expo Paris because it groups exhibitions that approach the same question from different media, venues and periods.
+1 linked exhibition already give this page a concrete editorial role in the English navigation.

 Key anchors